FusionAuth/fusionauth-example-go-jwt/README.md

 * building a JWT with the 'hmac' algorithm but verifying additional claims
 * decoding an invalid JWT with the 'hmac' algorithm
 * decoding a JWT with the 'hmac' algorithm and the wrong key
+* re-issuing an 'rsa' signed JWT with an 'hmac' algorithm

 ## To install